Bgujer/ROAM-Robotic_Welding_Senior_Design/README.md

 The goal of this project is to develop a functional robotic welding system integrating a **UFactory xArm 850** with welding hardware and sensing.
 The system will be capable of performing automated weld paths with repeatability, safety, and process parameter logging.

 ## Repository Structure
 * 📁 Roam-Robotic_Welding_SD
   * /cad/ → Final and working CAD assemblies & components
-  * /code/ → Controller scripts, ROS nodes, automation logic
+  * /code/ → Controller scripts, ROS nodes, other logic
   * /documentation/ → Meeting notes, test reports, safety docs
   * /analysis/ → Simulation results & weld-path planning
-  * README.md → You're reading it!
+  * README.md → Doc Explaining Structure

 > ⚠️ *Do not store proprietary vendor files or sensitive information in this repo.*

 ## Intellectual Property & Confidentiality